Rod Barton: Early life and career

-Political Career (2018–present)
+Political career

 In 2018, Barton was elected to the Legislative Council as the leading candidate for Transport Matters Party for the Eastern Metropolitan Region.
 Barton gave his maiden speech on 5 February 2019.

 In September 2020 and in March 2021 Barton voted against The Public Health and Wellbeing Amendment (State of Emergency Extension and Other Matters) Bill 2020, rejecting "the time frame for the extensions to the state of emergency" and "the way the bill was drafted to deliver unfettered powers to the government without adequate checks and balances."

-In 2019, he proposed The Commercial Passenger Vehicle Industry Amendment Bill 2019 which sought to make touting illegal in Victoria.
-At this time, touters were becoming ‘aggressive, predatory, and intimidating’ according to an ABC report.
-Barton's amendments passed and touting is now illegal in Victoria with offenders able to receive a fine up to $10,000.

-Barton is currently a member of the advisory panel to the Transport Minister regarding the commercial passenger vehicle industry.

-Barton secured a Parliamentary Inquiry into Victoria's homelessness crisis on 7 June 2019.
-He joined the Legal and Social Issues Committee to inquire into, consider and report on the state of homelessness in Victoria.

-Barton secured an Inquiry into Expanding Melbourne's Free Tram Zone, including the potential for dynamic pricing, free fares for seniors and students.
-In November 2020, he submitted a minority report to the Inquiry into Expanding Melbourne's Free Tram Zone.

-On the 2nd September 2020, Barton secured an Inquiry Into The Use of School Buses in Regional and Rural Victoria in order to address transport disadvantage and examine how regional mobility opportunities can be improved.

-On the 18th February 2021, Barton secured an Inquiry Into The Multi-Purpose Taxi Program (MPTP) after its extension to Uber.
-The inquiry will examine safety standards of the MPTP.

 According to The Age, between November 2018 and November 2021, Barton voted with the Andrews Government's position 63.3% of the time, the third-most of any Legislative Council crossbencher, behind only Fiona Patten (74.3%) and Andy Meddick (83.2%).